yazdanqm/surfing_theme/README.md

 # Surfing Template

-This is a front-end template for a surfig board shop
+This is a front-end template for a surfig board shop using Vite.js, Tailwindcss, Swiper and Vanilla Javascript.

 ## Run Template